awslabs/harmonix/website/docs/integration/control-tower-and-aft.md

     "Environment" = ""
     "CostCenter"  = ""
     "BUCode"      = ""
-    "Project"     = "OPA"
+    "Project"     = "Harmonix"
   }

   change_management_parameters = {
-    change_requested_by = "Organization AWS Control Tower Admin" change_reason       = "Deploy OPA Application Account 1"
+    change_requested_by = "Organization AWS Control Tower Admin" change_reason       = "Deploy Harmonix Application Account 1"
   }

   custom_fields = {
-    note = "This account will be used to deploy applications from OPA management portal" opa-org-id = "OPA_ORG_ID"
+    note = "This account will be used to deploy applications from Harmonix management portal" harmonix-org-id = "Harmonix_ORG_ID"
-    opa-account-id = "OPA_ACCOUNT_ID"
+    harmonix-account-id = "Harmonix_ACCOUNT_ID"
-    opa-pipeline-role = "OPA_PIPELINE_IAM_ROLE"
+    harmonix-pipeline-role = "Harmonix_PIPELINE_IAM_ROLE"
-    opa-platform-role = "arn:aws:iam::OPA_ACCOUNT_ID:role/backstage-master-role"
+    harmonix-platform-role = "arn:aws:iam::Harmonix_ACCOUNT_ID:role/backstage-master-role"
   }

-  account_customizations_name = "OPA_INTEGRATION"
+  account_customizations_name = "Harmonix_INTEGRATION"
 }
 ```

-**Note**: We are using custom_fields here to inject variables that will be used by the Account Customization OPA_INTEGRATION template
+**Note**: We are using custom_fields here to inject variables that will be used by the Account Customization Harmonix_INTEGRATION template

-The actual values for these variable needs to be fetched from the OPA management account and Control Tower management account
+The actual values for these variable needs to be fetched from the Harmonix management account and Control Tower management account

-* Login to the OPA Management account under the IAM service and Role.
-Copy the opa-pipeline-role and opa-platform-role
+* Login to the Harmonix Management account under the IAM service and Role.
+Copy the harmonix-pipeline-role and harmonix-platform-role
 * Login to the Control Tower management account.
-From the Control Tower service -> Organization tab, copy the OPA management account ID and the Organization ID that the  OPA management account is part of.
+From the Control Tower service -> Organization tab, copy the Harmonix management account ID and the Organization ID that the Harmonix management account is part of.

 1. Completion:

   * Push the request to the Account Request repo and wait for account creation to complete.

 Congratulations!
-You have successfully set up an Application account ready for OPA integration.
-For deploying applications using OPA, follow this [link](../getting-started/videos.md).
+You have successfully set up an Application account ready for Harmonix integration.
+For deploying applications using Harmonix, follow this [link](../getting-started/videos.md).